Is an OWI Considered a Misdemeanor Crime or Felony in Wisconsin?

 I Got an OWI in Wisconsin.
 What are My Options?

 Because of the increasingly steep penalties, it is critical to avoid having even one driving while intoxicated conviction on your record.
 Surprisingly, 19 out of 20 people accused of their first OWI don’t get an attorney.
 Perhaps the police make it seem like there is nothing you can do to fight it, that the case will be “open and shut” and you will be better off cooperating.
-This is not the case.
+This is not the case, our attorneys take on that fight everyday.
 The Waukesha OWI attorneys at Grieve Law have had years of experience successfully fighting so-called “unwinnable” charges, and we can do the same for you.

 Call Wisconsin’s OWI attorneys today to get a free, no-obligation case assessment.